-Today, the Pope leads a church with more than one billion Catholics but also a business empire of global dimensions.
+Today, the Pope leads not only a church with more than one billion Catholics, but also a business empire of global dimensions.
 The Catholic Church is the world’s richest religious institution with vast real estate holdings and its own Vatican Bank.

-Pope Francis has made it his mission to get the Vatican’s financial house in order but there are stumbling blocks on the road to his newly announced reforms and the stakes are sky high for everyone involved.
+Pope Francis has made it his mission to get the Vatican’s financial house in order, but there are stumbling blocks on the road to his new reforms and the stakes are high for everyone involved.

-In the documentary, a U.S. economist reveals his study found embezzlement within the church is a significant problem. `”We found that 85% of the dioceses had experienced an embezzlement in recent years, many more than one,” says Charles Zech, Professor of Economics at Villanova University.
+In the documentary, a U.S. economist reveals that his study found embezzlement within the church is a significant problem. ”We found that 85 per cent of the dioceses had experienced an embezzlement in recent years, many more than one,” says Charles Zech, Professor of Economics at Villanova University.
 “No one would think that a priest would embezzle from the Church.
 No one would think that a lay worker would embezzle from the Church.
 So they don’t put the kind of internal financial controls that are commonplace in the business world.”

-Also in the United States, Prof. Dickie explores the financial implications of the sexual abuse scandals and allegations of a financial cover-up in the Milwaukee Archdiocese to avoid paying compensation to victims.
+In the United States, Prof. Dickie also explores the financial implications of the sexual abuse scandals and allegations of a financial cover-up in the Milwaukee Archdiocese to avoid paying compensation to victims.